 If you have ever read the back of a container of sunscreen you know it can contain a number of ingredients.
-Generally, the primary reported issue for a pet who has ingested sunscreen is gastrointestinal upset; occasionally those signs may be severe and include bloody vomiting and diarrhea.
+Generally, the primary reported issue for a pet who has ingested sunscreen is gastrointestinal upset; occasionally those signs may be severe and include diarrhea, bloody vomiting and potentially dehydration.

-Sunscreen generally contains two primary ingredients you should know about.
+Sunscreen generally contains two primary ingredients you should know about; salicylates and zinc oxide.

 Many sunscreens contain salicylates, often more than one kind at a variety of concentrations.

-Salicylates have several effects in the body that ultimately result in a respiratory alkalosis and a compensatory metabolic acidosis; rarely hepatoxicity may be seen.
+Salicylates have several effects in the body that ultimately result in a respiratory alkalosis and a compensatory metabolic acidosis; rarely hepatoxicity, hyperthermia and seizures may be seen.
 Gastric ulcerations are also possible with exposure to salicylates.

 While these more serious effects are not commonly reported when sunscreens are ingested, more caution may be warranted when large amounts or higher concentrations of salicylates are ingested.

-Rarely, however, allergic reactions are reported with ingestion of zinc oxide—typically manifesting in facial swelling and pruritis.
-While not common, zinc toxicity is possible if sufficient amounts of zinc oxide are ingested.
+On rare occasions, allergic reactions are reported with ingestion of zinc oxide—typically manifesting in facial swelling and pruritis.
+Luckily zinc oxide is not absorbed well from the gastrointestinal tract so zinc toxicity is not common with ingestions of diaper creams and sunscreens.

 Sometimes the biggest concern regarding a sunscreen exposure is not the active ingredients, but the actual tube itself.
 If a pet ingests a large portion of the tube, there is concern for a foreign body obstruction.